 Our Eco-Committee are a group of children and Mrs Wright who meet to plan and organise activities to make our school a greener place.
 This helps us all learn about the environment and help the world environment in the process.

 We are working hard in school to make sure that we recycle paper, we free our playground from litter, use less electric, save water and raise awareness on how to make our school a greener place.
-We are very excited about our second award and we are now 1 step away from becoming an Eco-School.
+We are very excited about our second award and we are now close to becoming an Eco-School.

 For more information on the Eco-Schools scheme click here.